Nevada-Bioinformatics-Center/snakemake_freyja_covidwastewater/README.md

 ### Periodic Updates

-The pipeline is designed to create a new aggregated object and figure every time you run it with a date in the filenames.
-You may want to run `freyja update` within the freyja conda environment before running the pipeline to update the classifications.
+You may want to run `freyja update` within the freyja conda environment before running the pipeline to update the covid lineage classifications.
+The pipeline is designed to create a new aggregate summary TSV, PDF figures, and QC HTML reports  every run with the current date in the filenames.

 ### Run the pipeline